timsutton/osx-vm-templates/README.md

 -- Done.
 Built image is located at out/OSX_InstallESD_10.8.4_12E55.dmg.
 Add this iso and its checksum to your template.
 ```

+`prepare_iso.sh` also accepts three command line switches to modify the details of the admin user that's installed by the script.

+* `-u` modifies the name of the admin account, defaulting to `vagrant`
+* `-p` modifies the password of the same account, defaulting to `vagrant`
+* `-i` sets the path of the account's avatar image, defaulting to `prepare_iso/support/vagrant.jpg`

+For example:

+`sudo prepare_iso/prepare_iso.sh -u admin -p password -i /path/to/image.jpg "/Applications/Install OS X Mountain Lion.app" out`

 #### Clone this repository

 The `prepare_iso.sh` script needs the `support` directory and its content.
 In other words, the easiest way to run the script is after cloning this repository.